yash04747/docs/docs/premium/taxonomy.md

             ),
             array(
                 'title'  => __( 'Home Layout', 'redux-framework-demo' ),
                 'desc'   => __( 'Redux Framework was created with the developer in mind.
 It allows for any theme developer to have an advanced theme panel with most of the features a developer would need.
-For more information check out the Github repo at: <a href="https://github.com/ReduxFramework/Redux-Framework">https://github.com/ReduxFramework/Redux-Framework</a>', 'redux-framework-demo' ), 'icon'   => 'el-icon-home',
+For more information check out the GitHub repo at: <a href="https://github.com/ReduxFramework/Redux-Framework">https://github.com/ReduxFramework/Redux-Framework</a>', 'redux-framework-demo' ), 'icon'   => 'el-icon-home',
                 'fields' => array(
                     array(